rupinder-developer/Tinge-Framework/README.md

 ### How to interact with MySQL Database inside your Model Class?

 If you intend to use a database, open the app/core/config.php file with a text editor and set your database settings.
-You can also create global variables inside congfig.php file which you can access all over the framework.
+You can also create global variables inside config.php file which you can access all over the framework.

 **./app/core/config.php**
 ```php